A survey on the growth rate inequality for sphere endomorphisms: Examples

 \subsection{Recurrence and periodic orbits}

-As in the fixed-point free degree $2$ covering example $(r,\theta)\mapsto (2r,2\theta)$ every point is wandering, one may ask if the existence of a non-wandering point is enough to assure the existence of a fixed point.
-The next example shows that this is not the case.\\
+As in the fixed-point-free degree-$2$ covering example $(r,\theta)\mapsto (2r,2\theta)$, every point is wandering, so one may ask if the existence of a non-wandering point is enough to assure the existence of a fixed point.
+The next example shows that this is not the case.

 We will construct a degree $2$ covering $f:(0,+\infty)\times S^{1}\to(0,+\infty)\times S^{1}$ such that there is a compact set $K$ satisfying $f(K)= K$ and $\per(f) = \emptyset$.
-In this example $K$ is a Cantor set (recall that if $K$ is an essential continuum, then $f$ has the rate by Theorem \ref{ka}). \\
+In this example $K$ is a Cantor set (recall that if $K$ is an essential continuum, then $f$ has the rate by Theorem~\ref{ka}).

-We first explain how to construct a degree $2$ circle covering having a wandering interval (we call this map a ``degree $2$ Denjoy'' and this construction was communicated to us by Edson de Faria).\\
+We first explain how to construct a degree $2$ circle covering having a wandering interval (we call this map a ``degree $2$ Denjoy'' and this construction was communicated to us by Edson de Faria).

 Let $g_1: S^{1}\to S^{1}$ be a Denjoy homeomorphism with a wandering interval $I$.
-Take an open interval $I_0\subsetneq I$ and an increasing function $h:I\to S^{1}$ such that $h(I_0)=S^1$ and $h|{_{I\setminus I_{0}}}\equiv g_1$ (see Figure \ref{figura1} (a)).
-Let $g: S^{1}\to S^{1}$ be the map\\
+Take an open interval $I_0\subsetneq I$ and an increasing function $h:I\to S^{1}$ such that $h(I_0)=S^1$ and $h|_{I\setminus I_{0}}\equiv g_1$ (see Figure \ref{figura1} (a)).
+Let $g: S^{1}\to S^{1}$ be the map